Seiya Suzuki Player Props: Cubs vs. Reds

-The Chicago Cubs, including Seiya Suzuki (.179 slugging percentage in past 10 games, including no home run), take on starter Ben Lively and the Cincinnati Reds at Wrigley Field, Tuesday at 8:05 PM ET.
+Seiya Suzuki -- with an on-base percentage of .244 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Cincinnati Reds, with Brandon Williamson on the hill, on August 2 at 8:05 PM ET.

-In his most recent game he had a hitless performance (0-for-4 with an RBI) against the Reds.
+He had a hitless performance in his last game (0-for-4 with an RBI) against the Reds.

 Seiya Suzuki Game Info & Props vs. the Reds